Sviatlana Tsikhanouskaya: Establishing an opposition government-in-exile

 On 11 August 2020, Lithuanian foreign minister Linas Linkevičius announced that Tsikhanouskaya was safe in Lithuania while also acknowledging that she had "few options".
 She felt that she had "betrayed" her supporters by leaving the country.
 The same day, the State Security Committee of Belarus (KGB) alleged that an attempt was being made on Tsikhanouskaya's life, saying that the protesters needed a "sacred sacrifice".

 Days after she left the country, Tsikhanouskaya declared herself the "leader of democratic Belarus".
 To this effect, she announced the establishment of a Coordination Council to handle the transfer of power from Lukashenko.
 Applications for membership in the council were open only to Belarusian authority figures, such as respected professionals, authors, or sportspeople.
 Tsikhanouskaya considered herself to be an "interim-leader" of Belarus, but she has not claimed an entitlement to the presidency.
 She has indicated that she will not seek the presidency again, instead continuing her diplomatic work until fair elections can be held.

-Tsikhanouskaya appealed to the international community to recognise her as the winner, traveling to various European capitals and meeting with world leaders, including President Joe Biden, Chancellor Angela Merkel, President Emmanuel Macron, President Ursula von der Leyen, President Charles Michel, Prime Minister Justin Trudeau.
+Tsikhanouskaya appealed to the international community to recognise her as the winner, travelling to various European capitals and meeting with world leaders, including President Joe Biden, Chancellor Angela Merkel, President Emmanuel Macron, President Ursula von der Leyen, President Charles Michel, Prime Minister Justin Trudeau.
 Western nations and the European Parliament have generally opted not to recognise Lukashenko's reelection.
 She has also sought sanctions against Belarus, speaking with world leaders in an effort to get them applied.
 After a period of protest, Lukashenko regained de facto control over the nation.
 Tsikhanouskaya has denied that she leads a government in exile, saying that she wished to create a "permanent opposition inside Belarus".
 The nation of Lithuania has recognized Tsikhanouskaya as the legitimate leader of Belarus.

+On 31 January 2021, Norwegian parliamentarians Vervik Bulestad and Harek Elvesen nominated Svetlana Tikhanovskaya for the Nobel Peace Prize in 2022 for being a symbol of the ongoing struggle of Belarusian citizens for their freedom..